dakom/awsm-renderer/README.md

 ### 4. Transparent Material Shading Pass (Vertex + Fragment)
 - Run for each mesh with transparent material
+- Fetch the material data from a the same material uniform buffer (bound w/ dynamic offset)
 - Uses Weighted Blended Order-Independent Transparency (OIT)
 - Uses the Depth buffer from (1) to discard occluded fragments w/ depth testing (but writes are off)
 - Outputs to multiple textures: